AWS data transfer & egress pricing

 How does AWS compare?

 Azure undercuts AWS at every tier.
-GCP is more expensive at headline but offers free cross-zone traffic.
+GCP is more expensive at headline; its Standard Tier is the cheaper option.
 Cloudflare R2 is zero.
 Compare like-for-like volumes across all of them.

 [06]Frequently asked